Blog / Marketing

 Why the difference?
 People trust organic results more than ads.
 When someone sees you at the top of Google naturally, they assume you're there because you're good at what you do, not because you paid to be there.

-That said, PPC does have one advantage: visitors who click on ads are 35% more likely to convert when they do convert.
+That said, PPC does have one advantage: visitors who click on ads often show higher purchase intent and are more likely to convert when they do engage.
 They're often in "buying mode" with higher intent.
 But you get far fewer of them for the same budget.
 Google's own advertising resources confirm that intent varies significantly between paid and organic visitors.

 When PPC Makes Sense